saksofon997/PSW_ISA/README.md

 ---
 # About
 This project is done as a part of two courses at Faculty of technical sciences in Novi Sad, Serbia.
-It is developed as a two-part application consisting of Angular-based frontend and Spring-boot based backend, hosted on Heroku.
+It is developed as a two-part application consisting of Angular-based frontend and Spring-boot based backend, hosted on [Heroku](https://picici.herokuapp.com/).

+#### Authors
+- @saksofon997
+- @coperope
+- @mihajlo-perendija

 # Getting started
+In the following sections we provided a set of instructions on how to run the application during development (as two separate instances: fronted & backend) or production (as an independent, deployment-ready instance).
 ## Development
 For development purposes one can build frontend and backend separately.
 Instructions on how to achieve this are contained in the next two subsections.
 ### Running Frontend